hashmapinc/Tempus/docs/api/mqtt.rst

 We will use access token device credentials in this article and they will be referred to later as $ACCESS_TOKEN.
 The application needs to send MQTT CONNECT message with username that contains $ACCESS_TOKEN.
 Possible return codes and their reasons during connect sequence:

-* 0x00 Connected - Successfully connected to ThingsBoard MQTT server.
+* 0x00 Connected - Successfully connected to Tempus Cloud MQTT server.
 * 0x04 Connection Refused, bad user name or password - Username is empty.
 * 0x05 Connection Refused, not authorized - Username contains invalid $ACCESS_TOKEN.